anidevs/.github/README.md

 # .github
-Profile for the Animedoro Discord Bot Developers' GitHub Organization page.
+Profile for the AniDevs' GitHub Organization page.